Hashimoto's Thyroiditis: Introduction

 autoimmune disease in which the immune system destroys the thyroid,

-the gland that helps set the rate of ... more about Hashimoto's Thyroiditis.
+the gland that helps set the ... more about Hashimoto's Thyroiditis.

 Hashimoto's Thyroiditis: Hashimoto thyroiditis is characterized by the destruction of thyroid cells by various cell- and antibody-mediated immune processes.
 Patients with Hashimoto thyroiditis have antibodies to various thyroid antigens, the most frequently detected of which include antithyroid peroxidase (anti-TPO), antithyroglobulin (anti-Tg), and, to a lesser extent, TSH receptor-blocking antibodies.